 Search engines can’t watch or listen to a video and index the content, but they do index text – transcripts.
 Therefore, whenever you caption, you should make your video transcript or highlights publicly available so you will rank higher, leading to more views and exposure for your content.

 We’re sure you can see the clear business benefits captioning your meetings and your online content.

 Ai-Media covers it all!
 Whether you want captions for recorded video, live streams, Zoom meetings, broadcast, or anything else, we’ve got you.
-All it takes is the click of a mouse, and we’ll be in touch.
+Visit Ai-Media’s website to learn all about our services covering captioning, translation and transcription.